 About me

-Andreina Seijas J. is a Venezuelan researcher and international consultant with 12+ years of experience in urban development and policy in Latin America, Europe and the United States.
+Andreina Seijas J. is a Venezuelan researcher and international consultant with more than 15 years of experience in urban development and policy in Latin America, Europe and the United States.
 Through her doctoral studies at the Harvard Graduate School of Design (2017-2020) she specialized in night-time governance and planning and launched Night Tank, an international consulting firm that focuses on this novel field of research and practice.

-Andreina currently works as Associate at Gehl and heads Urban Governance research at IAAC’s Urban Sciences Lab.
-Previously, she was a Senior Consultant at IdenCity, in Barcelona, Spain; worked as a consultant for the Housing and Urban Development Division at the Inter-American Development Bank (IDB) in Washington DC; as Policy Associate at the Council of the Americas in New York City and Editorial Associate for policy journal Americas Quarterly; and as Information Manager for the municipality of Chacao in Caracas, Venezuela.
+Andreina currently works as Associate at Gehl and is based in Paris, France.
+Previously, Andreina worked for the Institute for Advanced Architecture of Catalonia (IAAC) and was a Senior Consultant at IdenCity, in Barcelona, Spain; worked as a consultant for the Housing and Urban Development Division at the Inter-American Development Bank (IDB) in Washington DC; as Policy Associate at the Council of the Americas in New York City and Editorial Associate for policy journal Americas Quarterly; and as Information Manager for the municipality of Chacao in Caracas, Venezuela.

 Andreina has a Communications degree from Universidad Catolica Andres Bello, an MSc in Social Policy and Development from the London School of Economics, a Master in Public Administration and Non-Profit management from New York University, and a Doctor of Design (DDes) degree from the Harvard Graduate School of Design.
 She is also the recipient of several awards, including the Chevening and Fulbright Scholarships, the P.E.O.
 International Peace Scholarship and the Lawrence H. and Marla G. Curtis Fellowship Fund.